Darkelf2024/PS2-Playable-Lists-for-AetherSX2-NetherSX2/README.md

   NetherSX2 behaves differently from AetherSX2 in some cases — those differences matter.

 - **Tested, not theoretical**
-  Entries are based on real gameplay sessions, not boot screens.
+  Entries are based on real gameplay sessions, not boot Settings listed here are game-specific and tested.
+Some EE-heavy titles require moderate EE undercycle/skip to maintain near-target PAL pacing on mobile hardware.
+These are documented exceptions, not global fixes, and were validated for correct behavior—not just FPS.
 ---

 ## 📂 Lists Overview